-- NW 1⁄4, Section 8, Spirit Mound Township - Named for a nearby fresh-water spring - School located on original site in Spirit Mound Township - Became the second district established in Clay County
+- NW 1⁄4, Section 8, Spirit Mound Township - It was named for a nearby fresh-water spring. - The school is located on the original site in Spirit Mound Township. - It became the second district established in Clay County.

 Entrance door and stairs - 2001